executablebooks/.github/CONTRIBUTING.md

 **Directives:**

-Directives should have names that:
+Directives should have names that are:

 1. Short, concise and descriptive
 2. Use '-' to join words together